rixth/raincloud/README.md

 Raincloud
 ==========

-CloudApp had some downtime, so I decided to implement an endpoint for their own API, so I can use their client, but have complete control over the data end.
+CloudApp had some downtime, so I decided to implement an alternative endpoint for their API, so I can use their client, but have complete control over the data end.

+Currently, only the "playback" of images in browser is supported, everything else gets a download page.

 Requirements
 -------------